Choose the right tools for your integration

 While view components may not be specific to Xperience by Kentico, they can be included in other Xperience-specific components, such as widgets, sections, and templates.

-Page builder components
+Page Builder components

-Similar to view components, Page builder components such as widgets and sections can execute code whenever they are loaded and create POST requests when users interact with buttons or other controls.
+Similar to view components, Page Builder components such as widgets and sections can execute code whenever they are loaded and create POST requests when users interact with buttons or other controls.

 You can build widgets with your integration in mind.
 Allow your editors to interact with an integrated service through a widget’s properties, or instead, create a UI for front-end users to interact with the service in the widget’s display.